tardate/LittleArduinoProjects/README.md

 * [NonInverting324](./Electronics101/NonInverting324) - demo LM324 OpAmp non-inverting DC gain mode

+## Oscillators

+* [Square Wave - 555](./Electronics101/555Timer/AstableOscillator) - using a 555 timer to generate a square wave
+* [Square Wave - Schmitt](./Electronics101/SchmittOscillator) - using an 74LS14 Hex Inverter with Schmitt Trigger Inputs to generate a square wave
+* [Square Wave - LM324](./Electronics101/LM324Oscillator) - using an LM324 OpAmp to generate a square wave
+* [Triangle Wave - 555](./Electronics101/555Timer/TriangleWaveGen) - generate a triangle wave with 555 timer and RC integrator

 ## Power Supply Circuits

 * [LM317 Adjustable Regulator](./Electronics101/Power317) - test and graph the adjustable voltage supply